simiat/Project_Group19/page2.md

 ![33.ColourLabel_Zircone](/immagini_markdown/33.ColourLabel_Zircone.png)

-We can now write a new triple connecting the first entity of the table labeled “zircone (esemplare)” with the color value “celeste”:
+We can now write a new triple connecting the first entity of the table labeled “zircone (esemplare)” with the colour label “celeste”:

 **NEW TRIPLE 3**

 - [https://w3id.org/arco/resource/NaturalHeritage/1600302046](https://w3id.org/arco/resource/NaturalHeritage/1600302046) → Subject: zircone (esemplare)
 - a-dd:hasColour → Property / Predicate
-- [https://w3id.org/arco/resource/TechnicalCharacteristic/celeste](https://w3id.org/arco/resource/TechnicalCharacteristic/celeste) → Property value / Object (Paillettes)
+- [https://w3id.org/arco/resource/TechnicalCharacteristic/celeste](https://w3id.org/arco/resource/TechnicalCharacteristic/celeste) → Property value / Object: celeste

 This is the same query as the previous one but instead of “zircone” we used “topazio”: